Home / Physics / Newton’s Third Law

 According to Newton’s third law, whenever two objects interact, they apply a force on each other.
 In other words, forces must always occur in pairs.
 These forces are known as action and reaction, and hence, another name for Newton’s third law is action-reaction law.
 Therefore, for every action, there is an equal and opposite reaction.
 Newton’s third law applies to bodies in rest or motion.

-An example of Newton’s third law is a book lying on a table, as shown in the image below.
-The book applies a force on the table, which is the book’s weight.
-To prevent deformation, the table exerts an equal and opposite force on the book.
-This force is the normal force.
+An example of Newton’s Third Law is a book lying on a table, as shown in the image below.
+The book applies a downward force on the table due to its weight (action).
+In response, the table exerts an equal and opposite upward force on the book (reaction).
+This upward force is called the normal force.

 Newton’s Third Law